Contact Information

 Proper kernel processing settings can lead to increased milk production figure 1

 Corn silage should be harvested at peak maturity when the corn kernel is well dented but before the leaves turn brown and dry.
-Harvest healthy plants when the corn kernels are at ¾ milk line (when using a kernel processor) or greater than 62% whole plant moisture (32 to 38% dry matter).
+Harvest healthy plants when the corn kernels are at ¾ milk line (when using a kernel processor) and greater than 62% whole plant moisture (32 to 38% dry matter).

 To determine the location of the milk line in the corn kernel, break several ear samples in half